cloudevents/spec/json-format.md

 ### 2.2.
 Type System Mapping

-The CloudEvents type system MUST be mapped to JSON types as follows, with exceptions noted below.
+The [CloudEvents type system][ce-types] MUST be mapped to JSON types as follows, with exceptions noted below.

 | CloudEvents   | JSON                                                           |
 | ------------- | -------------------------------------------------------------- |